ed96win/EdVPN/README.md

 make these two files executable by "chmod +x"

-and then restart the openvpn restart.
+and then restart the openvpn service.

 now, instead of your ip addresses being like 2001:470:c85a:1001, its gonna be like 2001:470:c85a:8ca:f8fd:f5cc:3eda (completely random but valid).